Print free bioLOGY bingo cards or adjust them,

 printing settings on the Print tab.

-Grid items and free space content can be changed on the Basic tab.
+Grid items and free space text can be added on the Basic tab.

-corresponding tabs, or you can quickly locate any preference
+corresponding tabs, or you can easily locate any option

 How to play bioLOGY Bingo Cards?